selrahal/quarkus-camel-iso20022/README.md

 The `setup.sh` script will:

 .
 Download all the XSD files from `iso20022.txt` and place them in `src/main/resources/xsd`.
 .
 Generate appropriate XJB mapping files in `src/main/resources/xjb` to ensure no duplicate java classes are created.
+This uses the `src/main/resources/template.xjb` file.
 .
 Generate an appropriate pom.xml file and plugin configuration for all the XSD/XJB pairs.

 ## Create POJOs